Looking for Christmas Skits for church or Sunday School? Download and use these FREE Christmas plays for Youth

 Suggestions for COSTUMES, PROPS, SOUND, and LIGHTING are included with ALL of these CHRISTMAS SKITS.
 Director's Notes are also included to assist you as you plan for your performance.

 Consider this fun Christmas Play for Youth...
 "A Christmas to Believe In!"
-This well-loved play just got a brand new face-lift with an ORIGINAL new song written especially for it!!
+This well-loved play had an ORIGINAL song written especially for it!!
 And it has been a big hit!
 Other Christmas song ideas are included with the script, making it easy to produce your very own Christmas Pageant!
 (Many thanks to Pastor Lee Martin one of our Sunday School Center visitors, for writing the song and allowing us all to use it for FREE!)

 Use these links to download the skit, "A Christmas to Believe In," and the musical score of the song, "I Believe in Christmas."
 You will also find a YouTube video of some really cute kids singing the song, and be able to download the instrumental and vocal accompaniments.
 Consider using the song for your finale!

 See our funny Christmas skits for Youth, A Night in Bethlehem and Just a Little Christmas (The Teen Version).
 Also for teens, try Christmas By The Book.
 Check out our Narrated Nativity for Preschoolers: Simply Christmas.
 And, for children 5-10, I recommend my favorite Christmas skit of all: Just a Little Christmas - The Children's Version.